MutheuTheAnalyst/Ms-Excel-project-one/README.md

  -This will guide the bike seller in diverting marketing targets from demographics that are least interested in bike purchase to demographics that have a greater potential to purchase more bikes.

  # **Dataset Overview**
-* Our dataset is obtained from the open source plattform 'Kaggle' and is accessible to the general public for use.
+* The dataset is obtained from the open source plattform 'Kaggle' and is accessible to the general public for use.

-* At a glance,we observe that the dataset contains 1026 identifiers and 12 variables.
+* At a glance,we observe that the dataset contains 106 identifiers and 12 variables.

 * The variables include:Marital status,Gender,Income,Children,Education,Occupation,Home owner,Cars,Commute,Region,Age,Purchased bike.

 * NB:Variables, in this case, are the attributes of identifiers that may have influenced their decision of whether or not to purchase a bike.

 # **Dataset Cleaning**
-* The first step in data analysis is oftenly data cleaning.In our case,we proceed to data cleaning after data overview.
+* The first step in data analysis is oftenly data cleaning.In this case,I proceed to data cleaning after data overview.

-* Copy and paste the dataset into a new excel sheet,namely,'working sheet'.All our data cleaning and data transformation will take place on the working sheet.This allows us to retain our raw data in its original form at the original excel sheet.
+* Copy and paste the dataset into a new excel sheet,namely,'working sheet'.The process of data cleaning and data transformation will take place on the working sheet.This allows for retention of the raw data in its original form at the original excel sheet.

-* The first step in data cleaning is removing any duplicates from the data set.Method: Select whole dataset(ctrl+A) > data> remove duplicates> data has headers.In our data set,26 duplicates exist (and are eliminated) and 1000 unique values remain.
+* The first step in data cleaning is removing any duplicates from the data set.Method: Select whole dataset(ctrl+A) > data> remove duplicates> data has headers.In the data set,26 duplicates exist (and are eliminated) and 1000 unique values remain.

 * Check each column for any inconsistancies or in accurracies.

-* In our case,no column contains any inconsistecy or inaccurracy.Thus we can now procced to transforming our dataset.
+* In this case,no column contains any inconsistecy or inaccurracy.Thus I procced to transforming our dataset.

 # **Dataset Transformation**
 * Check each column for any data type,data value or data format transformation required.